lucaraa253/Expense-Reimbursement-Application/README.md

 # Functionality

-Manager are able to :
+Managers are able to :
 ----------
 Log in/logout
 View manager home page